SacRT GO Paratransit Services: Service Transition Q&As

 Will riders still be able to call at least a minimum of two days in advance and during the same hours?

 All current policies related to ADA paratransit service will still be applicable.
 These polices are set by the SacRT Board of Directors with the input of the SacRT Mobility Advisory Council (MAC) and the community.
-Riders will still be able to call in advance to book a ride within the same hours of current operations.
+Riders will still be able to call one to two days in advance to book a ride between 8:00 a.m. and 5:00 p.m.
 SacRT may also implement other options for booking rides such as online and mobile app requests.

 Beginning on day one of SacRT providing ADA service, will SacRT accept all non-expired fare media until the expiration date?